 2. Improving free-to-use, open access information and knowledge on NPBTs: We are committed to increase open access information on New Plant Breeding Techniques.
-At the moment, we are collaborating with on a project with Prof. John van der Oost (Wageningen University) that is building modules for high school students.
-These modules allow students to learn about New Plant Breeding Techniques, and their implications.
+You can find us on social media platforms such as Instagram, Linkedin, Twitter and Facebook were we share interesting and accessible content and try to engage as much as possible with the public.
 Additionally, we are working on our own learning tab to provide an elaborate learning platform that anyone interested can access freely.

 3. Organising students and young researchers on a global scale: Finally, GeneSprout wants to be the voice of the young researchers on future policies on New Plant Breeding Techniques.
 We are working on organising students and young researchers from around Europe and beyond to get involved in policy making processes on NPBTs.
 Our aim is to get student representatives on a global scale in policy making meetings.
 To do the latter, we are currently setting up a large network, to provide students who have the expertise and interest to join such events.